 Anglo-French Competition for Control of the Fishery

 Apart from these more general studies, and with very few exceptions (Ternay’s raid in 1762 being one; see below), there has been little scholarly attention given to specific naval war-time operations in Newfoundland waters in defence of British interests or in offensive actions against Britain’s enemies.
-What little discussion is given, tends to be incidental, as in the case of Frances Wheler’s operations in 1693 – see Olaf Janzen, "New Light on the Origins of Fort William at St. John’s, Newfoundland, 1693-1696," The Newfoundland Quarterly LXXXIII: 2 (Fall 1987): 24-31, or K.A.J.
+What little discussion is given, tends to be incidental, as in the case of Francis Wheler’s operations in 1693 – see Olaf Janzen, "New Light on the Origins of Fort William at St. John’s, Newfoundland, 1693-1696," The Newfoundland Quarterly LXXXIII: 2 (Fall 1987): 24-31, or K.A.J.
 McLay, "Sir Francis Wheler’s Caribbean and North American Expedition, 1693: A Case Study in Combined Operational Command during the Reign of William III," War in History XIV: 4 (November 2007): 383-407 – or matter-of-fact, as in accounts of Capt.
 John Leake’s service in Newfoundland in 1702, which included operations against the French – see Stephen Martin-Leake, The Life of Sir John Leake, Knt., Admiral of the Fleet, etc. (London, 1750), subsequently edited by Geoffrey Callender as The Life of Sir John Leake, Rear-Admiral of Great Britain (2 vols.; London: The Navy Records Society, 1920) – or Olaf U. Janzen, “Un Petit Dérangement: The Eviction of French Fishermen from Newfoundland in 1755,” in Olaf U. Janzen, War and Trade in Eighteenth-Century Newfoundland (“Research in Maritime History,” No. 52; St. John’s, NL: International Maritime Economic History Association, 2013), pp. 119-128.

 Ironically, given the perception of the fishery as a "nursery for seamen" for the Royal Navy, there is in fact no great certainty that the fishery fulfilled that role.
 Both Gerald Graham in the aforementioned essay “Fisheries and Sea Power” and, more recently, David J. Starkey in "The West Country -- Newfoundland Fishery and the Manning of the Royal Navy," in Robert Higham (ed.), Security and Defence in South-West England Before 1800 (Exeter: University of Exeter Press, 1987), pp. 93-101, have argued that the fishery provided the navy with relatively few mariners, and that its image as a "nursery for seamen" was maintained largely by the merchant community to justify their objections to the introduction to Newfoundland of government and regulations.
-Of course, then as now, reality mattered less than perceptions, and eighteenth-century French policy like its British counterpart was dedicated to the preservation of continued access by its fishermen to the fishery.
+Of course, then as now, reality mattered less than perceptions, and eighteenth-century French policy like its British counterpart was dedicated to the preservation of French maritime power through continued access by its fishermen to the fishery.

 Similarly, the efforts of fishing interests to shape the state policies of England’s rivals in the fishery at Newfoundland were not always rewarded with success.
 Spain did attempt to press for its historic rights through diplomacy, but without success; see Vera Lee Brown, "Spanish Claims to a Share in the Newfoundland Fisheries in the Eighteenth Century," Canadian Historical Association Annual Report, 1925, pp. 64-82.
 And as the War of the Spanish Succession drew to a close, fishing interests urged the French state to preserve a French presence in the Newfoundland fisheries; see, for instance, "Les Basques dans le golphe du Saint-Laurent se racontent" by Nicolas Landry in Acadiensis XXXVII: 2 (Summer/Autumn 2008):117-129, in which Landry examines the lobbying efforts in 1710 of the merchants of Saint-Jean-de-Luz and Ciboure.